thaynes43/thaynes43.github.io/docs/gpu-passthrough.md

 ### The Easy Part

 I decided to install an Radeon RX 6400 in one of the nodes to get a feel for how it'd perform, fit, and how hot it'd run.
-O
+TODO update the hardware doc with the installation and link from here.

 ### The Nightmare

-ne MAJOR thing I missed is the network adapters my proxmox node was relying on would have their names change after installing the GPU.
+Tne MAJOR thing I missed is the network adapters my proxmox node was relying on would have their names change after installing the GPU.
 This drove me crazy for a bit as I was looking for an MS-01 specific issue.
 Once I searched for "PROXMOX BROKE AFTER I DID A GPU THING" it was pretty clear a lot of folks didn't realize this either...

 To fix fine the new adapters: